 Equinix derives more than 90% of its revenues from recurring revenue streams, consisting primarily of (1) colocation, which includes the licensing of cabinet space and power; (2) interconnection offerings, such as cross connects and Equinix Exchange ports; (3) managed infrastructure solutions and (4) other revenues consisting of rental income from tenants or subtenants.
 The remainder of the Company's revenues are from non-recurring revenue streams, such as installation revenues, professional services, contract settlements and equipment sales.
-Revenues by service lines and geographic areas are included in segment information (see Note 17).
+Revenues by service lines and geographic areas are included in segment information.
+For further information on segment information, see Note 17 below.